Analytic Light Curves of Dense CSM Shock Breakout and Cooling: Observational Consequences

-In Figure~\ref{fig:Piro_Comparison} we compare the light-curves resulting from our present model (eq.~\ref{eq:L}; solid curves) to those predicted by \cite{Piro15} (dashed curves) for the same CSM configurations (different colors).
+In Figure~\ref{fig:Piro_Comparison} we compare the light-curves resulting from our present model (eq.~\ref{eq:L}; solid curves) to those predicted by \cite{Piro15} and \cite{Piro+21} (dashed and dotted curves, respectively) for the same CSM configurations (different colors).
 On the left we show the bolometric luminosity in log-space, while the right-hand panel shows the optical-band light-curve calculated at $5000\,\Angstrom$.
-As in Fig~\ref{fig:optical}, our fiducial model assumes $M = 0.1M_\odot$, $R_0 = 10^{14}\,{\rm cm}$, $x_0 = R_0/7$, $v_0 = 10^9\,{\rm cm \, s}^{-1}$, and $\beta = 0.5$ (black curves).
-We apply the same parameters to the \cite{Piro15} model, where the only ambiguity relates to the fact that we have two velocity scales in our present work ($v_0$ and $v = v_0/\beta$) while there is only one in the \cite{Piro15} model.
+As in Fig~\ref{fig:optical}, our fiducial model assumes $M = 0.1M_\odot$, $R_0 = 10^{14}\,{\rm cm}$, $\Delta R_0 = R_0/7$, $v_0 = 10^9\,{\rm cm \, s}^{-1}$, and $\beta = 0.5$ (black curves).
+We apply the same parameters to the \cite{Piro15,Piro+21} models, where the only ambiguity relates to the fact that we have two velocity scales in our present work ($v_0$ and $v = v_0/\beta$) while there is only one in the aforementioned models.
 In Fig~\ref{fig:Piro_Comparison} we take this velocity ($v_{\rm e}$ in the notation of \citealt{Piro15}) to be $v_0$, comparable to the shock velocity.
-An alternative choice of $v_{\rm e} = v$ would result in more luminous light-curves that rise and fall on shorter timescales, but that still do not quantitatively match the results of our current model (in particular this would over-predict the peak luminosity).\footnote{To facilitate comparison we explicitly use velocity, rather than energy, in the definition of $t_{\rm p}$: specifically we calculate $t_{\rm p}$ in the \cite{Piro15} model using his eq.~(4) multiplied by $\simeq 0.231$, as implied by eq.~(6) of that work.}
+This ensures that the initial thermal energy $E_0$ is the same throughout all models.
+An alternative choice of $v_{\rm e} = v$ would result in more luminous light-curves that rise and fall on shorter timescales, but that still do not quantitatively match the results of our current model (in particular, the peak luminosity would be over-predicted).\footnote{To facilitate comparison with \cite{Piro15} we explicitly use velocity, rather than energy, in the definition of $t_{\rm p}$: specifically we calculate $t_{\rm p}$ in the \cite{Piro15} model using his eq.~(4) multiplied by $\simeq 0.231$, as implied by eq.~(6) of that work.
+For the \cite{Piro+21} model we take the kinetic energy to be $E_e = M v_0^2/2$ and calculate the characteristic velocity using eq.~(4) of that work. }